sonika-25/pet-park-assignment/README.md

     ```
     npm test
     ```
--   Pushing your changes must automatically run a github workflow to run tests against your contract.
+-   Create a pull request from your forked repo to main branch of original repo to run the github workflow.

 ## Note